Pylons/hypatia/docs/overview.rst

 Index Types
 -----------

 Out of the box, ``repoze.catalog`` supports five index types: field indexes, keyword indexes, text indexes, facet indexes, and path indexes.
-Field indexes are meant to index single discrete values, and queries to a field index will only match if the value which was indexed matches the query exactly.
-Keyword indexes are essentially field indexes which index sequences of values, and which can be queried for any of the values in each sequence indexed.
+Field indexes are meant to index single discrete values.
+Keys are stored in order, allowing for the full suite of range and comparison operators to be used.
+Keyword indexes index sequences of values which can be queried for any of the values in each sequence indexed.
 Text indexes index text using the ``zope.index.text`` index type, and can be queried with arbitrary textual terms.
 Text indexes can use various splitting and normalizing strategies to collapse indexed texts for better querying.
 Facet indexes are much like keyword indexes, but also allow for "faceted" indexing and searching, useful for performing narrowing searches when there is a well-known set of allowable values (the "facets").
 Path indexes allow you to index documents as part of a graph, and return documents that are contained in a portion of the graph.

 .. note:: The existing facet index implementation narrowing support is naive.
 It is not meant to be used in catalogs that must use it to